opensearch-project/project-website/_authors/pprost.markdown

 twitter: pierrickprost
 ---

 **Pierrick Prost** is an observability and infrastructure engineer.
-He try to be the unicorn with three heads but it’s not easy.
-He love mountain, bike and beer.
+He tries to be the unicorn with three heads but it’s not easy.
+He loves mountains, bike and beer.